 As ocean tankers or pipelines transport oil through the seas and lands, accidental oil leaks and spills can occur, damaging our environment.

-Power companies and utilities burn fossil fuels to make electricity, a process that releases toxic gases into the air.
+Power companies and utilities burn fossil fuels to make electricity, which releases toxic gases into the air.
 This contributes to massive amounts of greenhouse gases like carbon dioxide, which ultimately leads to environmental crises like global warming and climate change.

 Because of the damaging effects of fossil fuels on the environment, many countries are switching to renewable energy sources like solar energy.

 Fossil fuels like natural gas, coal, and petroleum are finite resources that cannot be replaced once burned.
-Solar panels use photons from the sun to capture enough energy to produce electricity effectively in perpetuity, as long as the sun shines.
-This is great because solar is a renewable energy that is naturally replenished constantly without running out.
+Solar panels use photons from the sun to capture enough energy to produce electricity effectively in perpetuity as long as the sun shines.
+This is great because solar is a renewable source that naturally replenishes constantly without running out.
 Here are some environmental benefits of solar energy: